Meet Our Instructors

-Marie Moïse holds a B.A. in History from the University of Milan, an M.A. in Gender Studies from the University of Paris 7, and a Ph.D.
-(September 2021) in Political Philosophy from the University of Padua and Toulouse 2, with a dissertation entitled, Not yet a woman, no longer completely a man.
+Marie Moïse holds a B.A. in History from the University of Milan, an M.A. in Gender Studies from the University of Paris 7, and a Ph.D. in Political Philosophy from the University of Padua and Toulouse 2, with a dissertation entitled, Not yet a woman, no longer completely a man.
 An afrofeminist reading of political subjectivation in Frantz Fanon.
 Her research focuses on the intersectionality of gender, race, class and political subjectivation.
-She is a member of the Jacobin Italia editorial board and associated expert for the antiracist association Razzismo Brutta Storia.
-She has co-authored several collections of feminist and afrofeminist essays and short stories such as: Introduzione ai femminsmi (Derive Approdi, Roma 2019), Féminismes dans le monde.
+Currently she is a research collaborator at the University of Innsbruck within the project Research as Vocality.
+Tracing the African Presence in Naples.
+She has co-authored several collections of feminist and afrofeminist essays and short stories such as: Introduzione ai femminismi (Derive Approdi, Roma 2019), Féminismes dans le monde.
 23 récits d’une révolution planétaire (Textuel, Paris 2020), and Future.
-Il domani narrato dalle voci di oggi (Effequ, Firenze 2019); She also co-translated into Italian, for Edizioni Alegre, Women, Race and Class by Angela Davis (2018) and In the Name of Women's Rights.
-The Rise of Femonationalism by Sara R. Farris (2019).
+Il domani narrato dalle voci di oggi (Effequ, Firenze 2019).
+She also translated into Italian, Contesting Race and Citizenship.
+Youth Politics in the Black Mediterranean by Camilla Hawthorne (Astarte Edizioni 2023), Where We Stand.
+Class Matters by bell hooks (Tamu Edizioni 2022), and Women, Race and Class by Angela Davis (Edizioni Alegre 2018).

 Serena Rovai is Director of the Europe-Asia Centre for Management and Innovation at and the doctoral Trium DBA program Grenoble Ecole de Management.
 She is also Director of the MSc in Fashion, Design and Luxury Management for GEM’s Grenoble and London Campuses.
 Rovai’s expertise focuses on the Chinese Market and new client attitudes and cultural behavior.
 She previously served as Director of the Uni-Italia Centre in Beijing - a joint venture between the Italian Ministry of Foreign Affairs and that of Education and the Chinese Embassy – focusing on innovation and the internationalization of universities and academic institutions in Asia with a specific focus on Luxury and Art.
 She holds a doctoral degree in Business Administration and has taught at the University of International Business and Economics – UIBE - in Beijing.
 In the past, she designed and delivered executive training programs for Fortune 500 clients and international institutions.
 She currently conducts research on Chinese Business and Management at the Tongji University Glorad Research Centre and chairs academic conferences and forums.
 Her work has been published widely in management and scientific journals such as the International Journal of Human Resources Development, IO Management Magazine, and Economia e Management (SDA Bocconi University).